MinoshPerera/ML-Based-Stroke-Prediction-Model-/README.md

-# ML-Based Stroke Prediction Model
+# ML-Based Stroke Prediction Model 🧠
-This study leverages Artificial Neural Networks (ANN) to predict stroke risk with 81% accuracy, utilizing key health indicators such as hypertension, BMI, glucose levels, and smoking status.
-By implementing advanced data preprocessing techniques (SMOTE, feature scaling, and encoding), this model enhances early detection and intervention.
+This project leverages Artificial Neural Networks (ANN) 🧠 to predict stroke risk with 81% accuracy ✅, utilizing key health indicators such as hypertension, BMI, glucose levels, and smoking status.
+It includes a Jupyter Notebook for data preprocessing, model building, and evaluation, alongside Streamlit code files 🖥️ that deploy the trained model into an interactive web application 🌐.
+The complete workflow—from data exploration 🔍 to real-time prediction is structured for clarity, reproducibility, and user engagement.